Avazmad Ghurbatov (Abdullo Ghurbati)

 letter by local journalists and media rights advocates denounced Imomali and Ghurbati’s arrests, linking them to Imomali’s reporting shortly before his arrest alleging that a police officer had struck him during an interrogation and forced him to delete two YouTube videos about demolitions of local residents’ homes by the authorities.
 Reports also linked the arrests to the pair’s coverage of a construction company owned by a top official related by marriage to the president.

-Ghurbati and Imomali are among are among seven journalists in Tajikistan sentenced to lengthy prison terms in retaliation for their work between October 2022 and May 2023.
+Ghurbati and Imomali are among nine journalists in Tajikistan sentenced to lengthy prison terms in retaliation for their work between 2022 and early 2025.
 Zavqibek Saidamini and Abdusattor Pirmuhammadzoda, two independent journalists who collaborated with Imomali and were prominent in calling for his and Ghurbati’s release, were also sentenced to seven years in prison on allegations of participation in banned groups, which they denied.
 Several local journalists told CPJ on condition of anonymity, fearing reprisal, that they believe the arrests are designed to create a chilling effect on Tajik media and society amid tensions in Tajikistan’s eastern Gorno-Badakhshan Autonomous Region and ahead of a possible dynastic transition of power in the country.

 Ghurbati had a closed-door trial beginning September 21, 2022, at the Interior Ministry’s Temporary Detention Center in Dushanbe, news reports said.
 A district court judge presiding over the trial convicted Ghurbati of membership in a banned group and insulting and assaulting a state representative on October 4 and sentenced him to seven and a half years in prison.
 Ghurbati pleaded not guilty, according to media reports